Blooket-Council/Blooket-Cheats/cheats/factory/readme.md

-# Factory Cheats
+# Factory

 ## [Choose Blook](chooseBlook.js)
 Gives you a blook

 ## [Free Upgrades](freeUpgrades.js)
 Sets upgrade prices to 0 for all current blooks

 ## [Max Blooks](maxBlooks.js)
-Maxes out all your blooks' levels
+Sets all your blooks' levels to 5

 ## [Remove Glitches](removeGlitches.js)
 Removes all enemy glitches